Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter8.md

 > **note** All articles from the original table are transferred to another table.

 ### 2️⃣  Second Way
-> In this way **ALL** articles from the original table are transferred to another table.
+📌 In this way ** A SELECTION OR ALL** articles from the original table are transferred to another table.

 1. Start to **Open a table the Second Way** (see <a href="#Open Table">How to to Open a Table</a>) => **Step 1**.
 2. **Long Press** the table you want to **Transfer**.